Every purchase is either direct or indirect.The distinction drives your entire strategy.

 Common indirect spend categories:

-The “tail spend” problem: In most organizations, 80% of suppliers account for only 20% of spend.
-This tail — hundreds of small, unmanaged suppliers — is almost entirely indirect.
+In most organizations, 80% of suppliers account for only 20% of spend.
+This tail (hundreds of small, unmanaged suppliers) is almost entirely indirect.
 Rationalizing it through preferred suppliers and catalogs is one of the fastest ways to reduce procurement overhead.

 Key Differences: Strategy, Risk, and Governance

-The direct/indirect divide isn't just a labeling exercise — it shapes how procurement teams should structure their work.
+The direct/indirect divide is not just a labeling exercise.
+It shapes how procurement teams structure their work, supplier relationships, and governance.

 | Dimension | Direct Procurement | Indirect Procurement |